mericengin/tin-dog-project/README.md

 # tin-dog-project
-A home page for a startup that is about finding friends dogs.
+A home page for a startup that is about finding friends for dogs.
 Done using HTML, CSS and Bootstrap.